 The lectures for this course are all available online.
 Students will access the lectures through D2L (Michigan State University's course management system).
 Lectures will be delivered by streaming video (lectures cannot be downloaded and saved due to copyright restrictions).
 Students will watch the online lectures and will simultaneously complete partial Lecture Notes which are included in the PSL 310 Course Pack.
 (You will need to have a comfortable place to write while you are watching the lectures.)
-Type in d2l.msu.edu, then login with your MSU netID and password, then click on FS20-PSL-310-All Sections-Physiology Pre-Health Prof. Students should be aware that the Professor may follow the activity of students on D2L.
+Type in d2l.msu.edu, then login with your MSU netID and password, then click on FS21-PSL-310-All Sections-Physiology Pre-Health Prof. Students should be aware that the Professor may follow the activity of students on D2L.

-Additional resources will be posted on D2L including Homework Assignments, Case Study Assignments, Study Guides to the Case Studies, Discussion Forums for each Unit for questions about course material, recordings of Review Sessions, Zoom links for Dr. Denison's scheduled Office Hours and Question and Answer Sessions.
+Additional resources will be posted on D2L including Homework Assignments, Case Study Assignments, Discussion Forums for each Unit for questions about course material, recordings of Review Sessions, Zoom links for John Zubek's scheduled Office Hours and Question and Answer Sessions.